v-harrishe/azure-docs/articles/service-fabric/service-fabric-cluster-security.md

 ## X.509 certificates and Service Fabric

 X.509 digital certificates commonly are used to authenticate clients and servers.
 They also are used to encrypt and digitally sign messages.
 Service Fabric uses X.509 certificates to secure a cluster and provide application security features.
-For more information about X.509 digital certificates, see [Working with certificates](/dotnet/framework/wcf/feature-details/working-with-certificates).
+For more information about X.509 digital certificates, see [Working with certificates](https://docs.microsoft.com/dotnet/framework/wcf/feature-details/working-with-certificates).
 You use [Key Vault](../key-vault/general/overview.md) to manage certificates for Service Fabric clusters in Azure.

 Some important things to consider:

-* To create certificates for clusters that are running production workloads, use a correctly configured Windows Server certificate service, or one from an approved [certificate authority (CA)](https://en.wikipedia.org/wiki/Certificate_authority).
+* To create certificates for clusters that are running production workloads, use a correctly configured Windows Server certificate service, or one from an approved [certificate authority (CA)](https://en.wikipedia.org (THIS WEB SITE IS NOT AVAILABLE ON AZURE CHINA CLOUD) /wiki/Certificate_authority).
 * Never use any temporary or test certificates that you create by using tools like MakeCert.exe in a production environment.
 * You can use a self-signed certificate, but only in a test cluster.
 Do not use a self-signed certificate in production.
 * When generating the certificate thumbprint, be sure to generate a SHA1 thumbprint.
 SHA1 is what's used when configuring the Client and Cluster certificate thumbprints.